Richmond removes its last city-owned Confederate monument

 Hill said he was opposed to the removal of all the Richmond-owned Confederate statues because he sees them as a part of history.
 He also said that although many of the statues are seen as symbols of slavery and oppression, his ancestor did not own slaves.

-“All of his census documents show he never owned a slave and he did not believe in slavery.”
+“All of his census documents show he never owned a slave and he did not believe in slavery,” he said.

 In October, a judge ruled that city officials — not the descendants — would get to decide where the statue went next.